 Why We Still Love This Chicken Recipe 60 Years Later

 First of all, it requires minimal prep time.
-Just dip the chicken in butter, roll it in cornflakes, and pop it in the oven.
+Just preheat the oven to about 400 degrees, dip the chicken in butter, roll it in cornflakes, and pop it in the oven.
 You’re good to go!
 Second, it’s incredibly versatile.
-You can use boneless skinless chicken breasts, or just roll drumsticks with the bone and skin in the cornflakes.
+You can use boneless skinless chicken breasts or just roll drumsticks with the bone and skin in the cornflakes.
 Finally, especially when you have smaller skinless pieces of chicken breast, just stick them on a baking sheet, and you can bake them in under a half-hour.

 Babby’s Easy Cornflake Chicken